Banker walks free from insider trading charge after deleting WhatsApp

 Two years later, a London jury acquitted him of destroying documents that he knew would be crucial to an investigation into his trading activity.
-The banker admitted removing the application from his phone, but said he did so to keep secret his friendship with one of the most wanted men in Britain.

-Two years later, a London jury acquitted him of destroying documents that he knew would be crucial to an investigation into his trading activity.
-The banker admitted removing the application from his phone, but said he did so to keep secret his friendship with one of the most wanted men in Britain.
+The banker admitted removing the application from his phone, but said he did so to keep his friendship with one of the most wanted men in Britain a secret.

 “It’s a difficult offense to prosecute, and more difficult these days because of the way people communicate with each other," said Tim Thomas, who formerly worked at the FCA on enforcement cases.
 “If individuals are smart enough to use Whatsapp or Signal and then delete communications, it becomes very difficult to prosecute."